simonpenel/thirdkind/README.md

 or for Windows see  https://doc.rust-lang.org/cargo/getting-started/installation.html

-Once Cargo is installed just open a terminal and type:
+Once Cargo is installed just open a new terminal and type:

     cargo install thirdkind